ShivamPokhriyal/EspressoBugSample/README.md

 # EspressoBugSample
 Demonstrates bug with espresso viewMatcher `isDisplayed` where it incorrectly expects a view to be visible on the screen when the view is hidden because another view is on top of it.
+Issue Link: https://github.com/android/android-test/issues/1242

 Here's a screenshot of the screen